zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/README.md

-# Sending Data from Oracle Cloud Infrastructure GoldenGate to Oracle GoldenGate
+# Send Data from Oracle Cloud Infrastructure GoldenGate to Oracle GoldenGate

 ## How to Prepare for This Workshop